 If you are serving these at a party or get-together make sure you have plenty of bowls filled with crunchy munchies available to serve alongside.
-Funyuns, potato chips and dip, Cheetos, nacho chips, chex mix, pretzels, etc. All go very well and are really fun to eat.
+Funyuns, potato chips and dip, Cheetos, nacho chips, Chex mix, pretzels, etc. They all go very well and are really fun to eat.

 The important thing is to keep things simple both for yourself and for the people around your table!
 I don’t put any condiments on the sliders themselves, with the exception of the special sauce, so you may want to have some extra condiments ready to use such as Ketchup and Mustard, and of course, chopped raw onion and shredded lettuce!